waleedhkhan/waleed.de/src/posts/quick-tip-fig.md

 Fig is a amazing little utility that saved me a lot in the past few months.
 Instead of googling some less-known Git or Docker command, it just autocompletes for you.

-Its just like Github Co-Pilot but for command-line.
+It's just like Github Co-Pilot but for command-line.

 - [fig.io](https://fig.io)